Extremalization approach to black hole thermodynamics: perturbations around higher-derivative gravities: An Example: Quasi-Topological Gravity in Dimensions

 \subsection{Zeroth-order Results}

 As we mentioned, to use this convenient method for deriving thermodynamic corrections without solving the metric, we first need to be familiar with the zeroth-order results.
 Therefore, we briefly review the thermodynamics of Einstein-Gauss-Bonnet black holes.
-This gravity theory is described by $L_0$ \eqref{egbl0}, and its spherically symmetric black hole solution is:
+This gravity theory is described by $L_0$ \eqref{egbl0}, and its spherically symmetric black hole solution is \cite{Cai:2001dz,Cai:2003kt}:

-where $\bar{M}$ denotes the mass parameter.
 From this metric, the Hawking temperature of the black hole is obtained as:

-Note that we always use barred quantities to denote zeroth-order physical quantities related to $L_0$, while unbarred quantities are used for those including perturbations.
+Note that we always use barred quantities to denote zeroth-order physical quantities associated with $L_0$, while unbarred quantities are used for those including perturbations.
 Thus, $\bar{r}_h$ represents the outer horizon radius of the original unperturbed Einstein-Gauss-Bonnet black hole.
+In Eq. \eqref{0thmetric}, \( m \) denotes the mass parameter (not necessarily the physical mass $\bar{M}$) of the metric, which is determined by the condition \( f(\bar{r}_h) = g(\bar{r}_h) = 0 \); thus, it is related to the temperature through Eq. \eqref{0thtem}.

 After Wick rotation, the Euclidean action can be calculated by:

 For AdS black holes, regularization is necessary to remove divergences and obtain a physically meaningful $I_E$.
 We use the background subtraction method, as it is a convenient regularization technique, which subtracts the contribution of the background AdS spacetime from the black hole calculation results.
 Specifically, we define: